voxpupuli/puppet-icinga2/README.md

 }
 </pre>

+#####`undef` and default object values

+Most of the object parameters *in the Puppet module* are set to **undef**.

+This means that they will not be added to the rendered object definition files.

+**However**, this doesn't mean that the values are not set.
+Icinga 2 itself has default values for many object parameters and falls back to them if one isn't present in an object definition.
+See the docs for individual object types in [Configuring Icinga 2](http://docs.icinga.org/icinga2/latest/doc/module/icinga2/chapter/configuring-icinga2) for more info about which object parameters have what default values.

 #####`icinga2::object::host`

 **Note:** The `ipv6_address` parameter is set to **undef** by default.
 This is because `facter` can return either IPv4 or IPv6 addresses for the `ipaddress_ethX` facts.
 The default value for the `ipv6_address` parameter is set to **undef** and not `ipaddress_eth0` so that an IPv4 address isn't set as the value for `address6` in the rendered host definition.